syncfusion-content/fileformat-docs/File-Formats/Presentation/Conversion.md

 * Allows to include the hidden slide during conversion.
 * Allows to specify the number of slides per PDF page.
-* Allows to determine the quality of the charts in the converted PDF
+* Allows to determine the quality of the charts in the converted PDF.
+* Allows to convert slides with notes page to PDF.

 The following code example shows the customized PDF conversion.